raako71/hypa.space/README.md

     push to cloud: firebase deploy

 REMAINING:
+* cleanUpEmptyObjects should actually do that.
 * Delete root user category when empty.
 * Only load user cats for Product page.

 * Email verification (required for store).

-* Store breadcrums for product page.
+* Store breadcrums for product page. -> links a queries in URL for products component

 * Delete account (email auth) (function) -> delete all products & images.

 * Delete Products in bulk (delete page)

+* What happens if you try edit someone elses product.

+13 July:
+confirm delete product

 3 July:
 Delete product!